stanislawbartkowski/docker-db2/README.md

 ## Customization

-*INSTDIR* argument is necessary for building process .
+*INSTDIR* argument is necessary for building process.
 It is the root directory for DB2 installation files.
 In the above example, the INSTDIR should be **server_aese_c**.
 The Docker image can be customized by several build variables.

 | Variable name     | Default           | Description